couchbaselabs/couchbase-lite-tests/README.md

 . venv/bin/activate
 pip install -r requirements.txt
 ```
+If you've already don't this once (you've created the venv and installed the requirements in it)
+you don't need to do it again.
+Just activate it with `. venv/bin/activate`.

 Tests run inside the test client framework.
 You will have to install the client
 to run the tests.
 The easiest way to do this is to install the test client